-On the morning of February 18 (January 21 of the lunar calendar), people of Tho Ha village (Van Ha commune, Viet Yen district, Bac Giang province) held a grand festival, attracting many tourists from all over to come and enjoy the festival.
+On the morning of February 18 (ie January 21 of the lunar calendar), people of Tho Ha village (Van Ha commune, Viet Yen district, Bac Giang province) held a grand festival, attracting many tourists from all over to come and watch and enjoy the festival.

-From early morning, at a family in hamlet 4, dozens of people were present to dress up and prepare for the village's big procession held every two years.
+From early morning, at a family in hamlet 4, dozens of people were present to dress up, preparing for the village's big procession held every two years.

-The costumed people participating in the Tho Ha village festival procession are the main characters of the ceremony, with costumes and appearances imbued with the style of ancient opera.
+The costumed performers participating in the Tho Ha village festival are the main characters of the ceremony, with costumes and appearances imbued with the traditional opera style.

 At exactly 10 o'clock, the procession departed from the temple in hamlet 4 to the village communal house.